Skip to content

 • Pluggable persistence — in-memory out of the box, or Shiny.DocumentDb on any backend

-Install the core plus the transport and (optionally) a persistence package:
+Install the core package — it includes the APNs, FCM, Web Push and WNS transports — and, optionally, a persistence package:

 Terminal window